nullart/freqtrade/docs/configuration.md

 `process_throttle_secs` is an optional field that defines in seconds how long the bot should wait before asking the strategy if we should buy or a sell an asset.
 After each wait period, the strategy is asked again for every opened trade wether or not we should sell, and for all the remaining pairs (either the dynamic list of pairs or the static list of pairs) if we should buy.

 ### Understanding bid_strategy.ask_last_balance
 `ask_last_balance` sets the bidding price.
-Value `0.0` will use `ask` price, `1.0` will use the `last` price and the values between those interpolate between ask and last price.
+Value `0.0` will use `ask` price, while `1.0` will use values between `last` and the `ask` price.
 Using `ask` price will guarantee quick success in bid, but bot will also end up paying more then would probably have been necessary.

 ### Understanding bid_strategy.use_book_order
 `bid_strategy.use_book_order` loads the exchange book order and sets the bidding price between `book_order_min`  and `book_order_max` value.
 If the `book_order_top` is set to 3, then the 3rd bidding price from the top of the book order will be selected as the bidding price for the trade.